kwatts949/CurriculumVitae/README.md

 ## :trophy: Skills
 ### Communication

-I possess exceptional communication skills, including a proven ability to produce high-quality technical reports and documentation, as demonstrated in my Chemistry degree.
+I possess exceptional communication skills, including a proven ability to produce high-quality technical reports and documentation, as demonstrated in my Chemistry degree and repository READMEs [(see Bank Tech Test)](https://github.com/kwatts949/banking_app).
 While working at Thomson Reuters, I was also responsible for writing and updating highly technical process documentation, which required exceptional clarity and concision in my communication.
-I am known for my ability to clearly convey complex information.
 Additionally, I am an effective oral communicator, having studied multiple languages and worked with teams from diverse cultural backgrounds, including those with limited English proficiency.
+I am known for my ability to clearly convey complex information and this was very useful during my time at Makers, where I was able to explain coding concepts effectively to my pair partners.

 ### Problem-solving

 I am an accomplished problem-solver who thrives on the challenge of finding solutions where others may struggle.
 My experience at Ernst & Young is a testament to this, as I was able to identify and implement changes to our team's new starter induction process, resulting in increased productivity.